nilin/contra-muon/README.md

 value, where `r_i ~= 1`.

 ## Results
-Improves the previous record in modded-nanogpt track 3 by 25 steps: https://github.com/KellerJordan/modded-nanogpt/pull/275
+As a proof of concept I used Contra-Muon in modded-nanogpt track 3: https://github.com/KellerJordan/modded-nanogpt/pull/275, producing a record run.